heffergm/homework/provision/COMMENTS.md

 Cloning this repository and running `./provision.sh` will yield a PASS for all the requirements.

+Perhaps worth noting that this is the first time I've ever used ansible.
+All previous experience with config management tools has been chef/puppet.

 ### General Playbook Comments

 Modified existing `include: tasks/deps.yml` to be `include_tasks`, to resolve deprecation warning.